 Lunch will be MRE’s in the field.

 The afternoon will be spent studying how urban spaces are constructed, and how to geometrically problem solve gunfights in rooms, doorways, and around cars.
-This portion of training is primarily done dry, and the focus is on thinking, problem solving, and teamwork.
+This portion of training is primarily done dry (no ammunition), and the focus is on thinking, problem solving, and teamwork.

 We will grill up hot chow for dinner, relax and work on ballistics calculations, in preparation for your cumulative exercise.